The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Taiwan

 TPQ, TW

-Chin-hsien Lin practices in Taiwan.
+Chin-hsien Lin practices practicing medicine in Taiwan.
 Lin is rated as an Advanced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Their top areas of expertise are Parkinson's Disease, Movement Disorders, Hallervorden-Spatz Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+They are also highly rated in 15 other conditions, according to our data.
+Their clinical expertise encompasses Parkinson's Disease, Movement Disorders, Hallervorden-Spatz Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.

 Learn about our expert tiers